Planar process

 The planar process is a manufacturing process used in the semiconductor industry to build individual components of a transistor, and in turn, connect those transistors together.
 It is the primary process by which silicon integrated circuit chips are built, and it is the most commonly used method of producing junctions during the manufacture of semiconductor devices.
 The process utilizes the surface passivation and thermal oxidation methods.

-The planar process was developed at Fairchild Semiconductor in 1959 and process proved to be one of the most important single advances in semiconductor technology.
+The planar process was developed at Fairchild Semiconductor in 1959 and it proved to be one of the most important single advances in semiconductor technology.

 Overview

 The key concept is to view a circuit in its two-dimensional projection (a plane), thus allowing the use of photographic processing concepts such as film negatives to mask the projection of light exposed chemicals.
 This allows the use of a series of exposures on a substrate (silicon) to create silicon oxide (insulators) or doped regions (conductors).
 Together with the use of metallization, and the concepts of p–n junction isolation and surface passivation, it is possible to create circuits on a single silicon crystal slice (a wafer) from a monocrystalline silicon boule.

 The process involves the basic procedures of silicon dioxide (SiO_{2}) oxidation, SiO_{2} etching and heat diffusion.
 The final steps involves oxidizing the entire wafer with an SiO_{2} layer, etching contact vias to the transistors, and depositing a covering metal layer over the oxide, thus connecting the transistors without manually wiring them together.